Jafagervik/zenvars/README.md

 ```sh
 zig fetch --save git+https://github.com/Jafagervik/zenvars#v1.0.0
 ```
+Swap out version with any of the newer versions

-In your `build.zig` file: add like this:
+Add the zenvars module to your `build.zig` file this:

 ```zig
 const target = b.standardTargetOptions(.{});